Second Seminole War: Truce and reversal

 January 1837 saw a change in the war.
 In various actions a number of Seminoles and Black Seminoles were killed or captured.
-At the Battle of Hatchee-Lustee, the Marine brigade,"succeeded in capturing the horses and baggage of the enemy, with twenty-five Indians and negroes, principally women and children."
+At the Battle of Hatchee-Lustee, the Marine brigade, "succeeded in capturing the horses and baggage of the enemy, with twenty-five Indians and negroes, principally women and children."
 At the end of January some Seminole chiefs sent messengers to Jesup, and a truce was arranged.
 Fighting did not stop right away, and a meeting between Jesup and the chiefs did not occur until near the end of February.
 In March a 'Capitulation' was signed by a number of chiefs, including Micanopy, stipulating that the Seminoles could be accompanied by their allies and "their negroes, their 'bona fide' property" in their relocation to the West.

 Even as Seminoles began to come into the Army camps to await transportation west, slave catchers were claiming blacks living with the Seminoles.
 As the Seminoles had no written records of ownership, they generally lost in disputes over ownership.
 Other whites were trying to have Seminoles arrested for alleged crimes or debts.
 All of this made the Seminoles suspicious of promises made by Jesup.
 On the other hand, it was noted that many of the warriors coming into the transportation camps had not brought their families, and seemed mainly to be interested in collecting supplies.
 By the end of May, many chiefs, including Micanopy, had surrendered.
-Two important leaders, Osceola and Sam Jones, had not surrendered, however, and were known to be vehemently opposed to relocation.
+Two important leaders, Osceola and Ar-pi-uck-i (Sam Jones), had not surrendered, however, and were known to be vehemently opposed to relocation.
 On June 2 these two leaders with about 200 followers entered the poorly guarded holding camp at Fort Brooke and led away the 700 Seminoles there who had surrendered.

 The war did not immediately resume on a large scale.
 General Jesup had thought that the surrender of so many Seminoles meant the war was ending, and had not planned a long campaign.
 Many of the soldiers had been assigned elsewhere, or, in the case of militias and volunteers, released from duty.
 It was also getting into summer, the 'sickly season', and the Army did not fight aggressively in Florida during the summer.
 The Panic of 1837 was reducing government revenues, but Congress appropriated another US$1.6 million for the war.
 In August the Army stopped supplying rations to civilians who had taken refuge at its forts.